redstone-finance/redstone-docs/docs/avs/running-avs-operator-mainnet.md

   :::

 :::tip
-If your docker container has IP address that is publicly available leave `--announced_addresses` and `$ANNOUNCED_ADDRESSES` parameters in [`docker-compose.yml`](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/restaking/mainnet/operator/docker-compose.yml) commented out.
+If your docker container has IP address that is publicly available leave `--announced-addresses` and `$ANNOUNCED_ADDRESSES` parameters in [`docker-compose.yml`](https://github.com/redstone-finance/redstone-oracles-monorepo/blob/main/packages/restaking/mainnet/operator/docker-compose.yml) commented out.
 Otherwise, to make sure your node can be connected to from our aggregator node you need to provide your public address in a form of multi-address [details](https://docs.libp2p.io/concepts/fundamentals/addressing/).